AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/locate-elements.md

 var promotionsLink = App.ElementCreateService.CreateByLinkText<Anchor>("Promotions");
 ```
 There are different ways to locate elements on the page.
 To do it you use the element create service.
-You need to know that Bellatrix has a built-in complex mechanism for waiting for elements, so you do not need to worry about this anymore.
+You need to know that BELLATRIX has a built-in complex mechanism for waiting for elements, so you do not need to worry about this anymore.
 Keep in mind that when you use the Create methods, the element is not searched on the page.
 All elements use lazy loading.
 Which means that they are searched once you perform an action or assertion on them.
 By default on each new action, the element is searched again and be refreshed.
 ```csharp
 Console.WriteLine(promotionsLink.By.Value);
 ```